reside-ic/packit-infra/README.md

 Nginx is configured using a self-signed certificate, which will cause some browser warnings.

+Packit is configured to use GitHub authentication, but it does not have any OAuth client id or secret setup.
+TODO: use basic auth for the local VM?

 ## How do I run the integration tests?

 ```sh
 nix flake check
 ```

+This doesn't test that much yet, just that the Packit API eventually comes up.
+We should at least try to interact with the API a little.

 ## How do I add new SSH keys?

 The keys are fetched from GitHub and committed into this repository as the `authorized_keys` files.
 You can edit the `scripts/update-ssh-keys.sh` file to update the list of users.

 Afterwards run the following to fetch the new keys:
 ```sh